- What exactly is ENDA and what happened to it?

 - Are employers allowed to institute dress codes according to gender?

-In 1989, the Supreme Court accepted the idea that treating someone differently on the basis of stereotypes could be sex discrimination—in a case that had nothing to do with transgender people.
+In 1989, the Supreme Court accepted the idea that treating someone differently on the basis of stereotypes could be sex discrimination—in a case that did not involve a transgender employee.
 The Court ruled in the case of Price Waterhouse v.
-Hopkins that Title VII did indeed protect a female accountant who didn’t make partner at her firm just because her demeanor didn’t match her employer’s idea of what a woman should look like.
+Hopkins that Title VII did indeed protect a female accountant who didn’t make partner at her firm solely because her demeanor didn’t match her employer’s idea of what a woman should look and act like.
 A supervisor wrote in a job evaluation that Hopkins could do with a “course in charm school.”

 Some laws define sex or gender as inclusive of gender identity.
 New York City’s Human Rights Law, for instance, has since 2002 redefined “gender” as referring not just to someone’s sex but also to “a person’s gender identity, self-image, appearance, behavior or expression, whether or not that gender identity, self-image, appearance, behavior or expression is different from that traditionally associated with the legal sex assigned to that person at birth.”

-A: Yes.
-On December 6, 2011, a longstanding workplace discrimination case, Glenn v.
-Brumby et. al., ended in a groundbreaking ruling that firing someone based on gender-nonconformity violates the Constitution’s prohibition on sex discrimination.
+On December 6, 2011, a longstanding workplace discrimination case ended in a groundbreaking ruling that firing someone based on gender-nonconformity violates the Constitution’s prohibition on sex discrimination.

 The Eleventh Circuit Court of Appeals upheld a lower-court ruling in the Lambda Legal case, finding that the Georgia General Assembly had discriminated against Vandy Beth Glenn, a transgender woman who was fired from her job as legislative editor after telling her supervisor that she planned to transition from male to female.
-(To read her personal account of it, click here.)
+(See what Glenn had to say here.)